 6. The ‘Principle of Liability’ in Hazardous Substance Litigation: An Overview of the Prevailing Rules under Municipal and International Systems

 T.R.
-Subramanya is Dean, School of Legal Studies, CMR University, Bengaluru, India.
-He was previously Vice-Chancellor of Karnataka State Law University, Hubballi; Vice-Chancellor (in-charge) Bangalore University; Dean and Chairman of the Faculty of Law, Bangalore University; Registrar (Evaluation) and Registrar (in-charge) Administration, Bangalore University.
-He served as Coordinator and Research Fellow at the Centre for Regulatory Studies, Governance and Public Policy in the WB National University of Juridical Sciences, Kolkata.
+Subramanya is Dean of the School of Legal Studies, CMR University, Bengaluru, India.
+He was previously Vice-Chancellor of Karnataka State Law University, Hubballi; Vice-Chancellor (in-charge) of Bangalore University; Dean and Chairman of the Faculty of Law, Bangalore University and Registrar (Evaluation) and Registrar (in-charge) of Administration at Bangalore University.
+He served as Coordinator and Research Fellow at the Centre for Regulatory Studies, Governance and Public Policy at the WB National University of Juridical Sciences, Kolkata.
 He was Legal Counsellor in the Ministry of Cabinet Affairs, Government of the Kingdom of Bahrain.
-An international law scholar, he has teaching experience of over three decades.
-He completed his LLM from Mysore University, and M.Phil. and Ph.D. in International Law from the School of International Studies, Jawaharlal Nehru University, New Delhi.
-He is the recipient of Dr Rajkumar State Award for his outstanding service in the field of education.
-He was nominated as Honorary Member of Karnataka State Law Commission, and Member of several academic and statutory bodies.
+An international law scholar, he has over three decades of teaching experience.
+He completed his LLM at Mysore University, and M.Phil. and Ph.D. in International Law from the School of International Studies, Jawaharlal Nehru University, New Delhi.
+He is the recipient of a Dr. Rajkumar State Award for his outstanding service in the field of education.
+He was nominated as an Honorary Member of Karnataka State Law Commission, and a member of several academic and statutory bodies.
 He is visiting faculty at various national law schools in India and private universities, including Symbiosis Law School.
 He has published two books and many journal articles.
 Apart from international law, he works on environmental law, trade law and jurisprudence and has interests in philosophy, literature and public affairs.